vitiral/fiction-civboot/toll/underground2.md

 I start using `serf images` to view the images.
 I filter by the row Maye gives me and start looking at the images.

-serflord pops up images from one of the failed harvests, annotated with colored boxes and a key as to what each box was categorized as.
+Serflord pops up images from one of the failed harvests, annotated with colored boxes and a key as to what each box was categorized as.
 From the images it seems that all of the raspberries were being properly detected.
 "Not a software problem so far" I mutter to myself.
 I check what the harvester is currently doing.